-Google DeepMind Integrates Street View Into Project Genie for Real World Simulations
+Google Integrates Street View Into Project Genie for Real World Simulations

 This update shifts world models from hallucinated environments to simulations grounded in proprietary data.
-While NVIDIA's SANA-WM research focuses on video generation from images, Google is using its Street View library to create reality-anchored simulations.
-It transforms static mapping data into dynamic, interactive experiences that respond to user actions.
+Google's use of Street View imagery for reality-anchored simulations contrasts with NVIDIA's SANA-WM video generation, which renders from images rather than mapping data.
+It transforms static mapping into dynamic, interactive experiences that respond to user actions.

 The feature is rolling out to Google AI Ultra subscribers globally (18+) via Google Labs.
 Once signed in, you can choose a U.S. location and select a visual style.
 The environment then generates itself dynamically as you explore, allowing you to navigate real-world geography as a stylized, interactive digital space.